Quicklist: Types of Door Locks

 You install these at the very top of the door and pull on a hanging latch to unlock it.
 You can also unlock the door from either side to prevent locking yourself in or out.

-D. More Details
+More Details about Door Locks

 There are a few more critical things you should know before venturing out to find the right door lock for your home and family, like lock grades and taking the proper measurements for your lock.